About Digital X-Rays

 - Decay between teeth or under restorations

 - Malpositioned tooth roots

 What to Expect

 For most patients, digital x-rays are taken during one of their routine dental exam and cleaning visits.
 Often performed at the start of your appointment, digital imaging usually takes less than five minutes to complete and is generally a comfortable, easy process.
-Dr. Scheiber will determine the type of x-rays to be taken that best meet your diagnostic or treatment needs.
-Our team will place a small x-ray sensor in your mouth, next to your teeth, which transmits crisp, high-definition images of your teeth and jaw to our computer system within seconds.
-After your x-rays are complete, Dr. Scheiber will review your images for any areas of concern.
+Our dentists will determine the type of x-rays to be taken that best meet your diagnostic or treatment needs.
+A team member will place a small x-ray sensor in your mouth, next to your teeth, which transmits crisp, high-definition images of your teeth and jaw to our computer system within seconds.
+After your x-rays are complete, our dentists will review your images for any areas of concern.

 Following the X-Ray Process

 A series of bitewing x-rays will typically be taken once a year at your dental examination.
 If you having a specific issue with a tooth, a periapical x-ray (which shows the entire tooth and root) may be captured.
 At some visits, a panoramic or full set of x-rays may be performed for a more comprehensive view of your teeth, jawbone, and other oral structures.
 Your x-rays will be kept in your digital patient file at Plymouth Dental Group so our dentists can watch for changes over time and address any growing concerns.